Lezuziusz/SNIPS-Tips/snips_equal/readme.md

 > sudo apt-get install -y libasound2-plugin-equal

 This will put the file of the plugin in /home/pi/.alsaequal.bin (if you are using pi user).
 This file is the one used by the snips audio server, so we will move it, and set _snips user permissions to use it.
 Otherwise, snips service won't be able to load it, and will crash.
+(Thanks [Psycho](https://github.com/Psychokiller1888) for this!)

 > sudo mkdir /var/empty
 sudo cp /home/pi/.alsaequal.bin /var/empty/.alsaequal.bin